wp-plugins/web-push-notifications/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Grow the traffic on your website by sending push notifications, even when your users will close the browser window.
+Increase the traffic on your website by sending push notifications, even when your users have closed their browser window.

 == Description ==